-- 8. At all material times: - 8.1. sections 3; 45; 191 (1)(g1) and (1A)(e) of the ES Act; and - 8.2. clauses 8, 9 and 12 of the Electricity Supply (Safety and Network Maintenance) Regulation 2008; and - 8.3. section 8 of the Energy Services Corporations Act 1995 (NSW) ("ESC Act") and the regulations made thereunder, required Endeavour Energy as network operator and energy distributer to take reasonable care to ensure that all parts of its network were safe and were operated safely ("Statutory Duty").

-- 9. The Statutory Duty imposed on Endeavour Energy obligations for the benefit and protection of a particular class of persons, being persons who from time to time, by themselves or their property: - 9.1. approached or came into contact with any part of Endeavour Energy's network; or - 9.2. might be injured or damaged by a discharge of electricity from any part of the said network or by the consequences of any such discharge, including but not limited to fire.
+- 8. At all material times the ES Act and the Energy Services CorporationsAct 1995 (NSW) ("ESC Act") and the regulations made thereunder required Endeavour Energy as network operator to take reasonable care to ensure that all parts of its network were safe and were operated safely ("Statutory Duty"). - 9.
+The Statutory Duty imposed on Endeavour Energy obligations for the protection of a particular class of persons, being persons who from time to time, by themselves or their property: - 9.1. approached or came into contact with any part of Endeavour Energy's network; or - 9.2. might be injured or damaged by a discharge of electricity from any part of the said network or by the consequences of any such discharge, including but not limited to fire.

-The objects of benefitting and protecting the said class is are to be inferred from the ES Act (and the regulations made thereunder) and the ESC Act as a matter of the proper construction of the Acts.
+The object of protecting the said class is to be inferred from the ES Act and the ESC Act as a matter of the proper construction of the Acts.

-- 10. At all material times the plaintiff and each of the group members (together and severally "claimants") were: - 10.1. persons within the class described in the preceding paragraph; or - 10.2. estates or dependents of persons within the class described in the preceding paragraph; or

-- 10.3. persons likely to suffer mental injury, psychiatric injury or nervous shock as a result of the death of or injury to persons within the class described in the preceding paragraph. - 11.
+- 10. At all material times the plaintiff and each of the group members (together and severally ''claimants'') were: - 10.1. persons within the class described in the preceding paragraph; or - 10.2. estates or dependents of persons within the class described in the preceding paragraph; or - 10.3. persons likely to suffer mental injury, psychiatric injury or nervous shock as a result of the death of or injury to persons within the class described in the preceding paragraph. - 11.
 In the premises, at all material times Endeavour Energy owed the Statutory Duty to the claimants.